Alberta Adoption Financial Support: Supports for Permanency, Tax Credits, and the $6,000 Subsidy Explained

 Research from the buyer persona analysis reveals ten things Alberta adoptive parents consistently wish they had known.
 Three of the top ten relate directly to financial support:

 1. The adoption tax credit isn't automatic.
-Many Alberta families discover years after finalization that they were eligible for both the federal and provincial credit but never claimed it because no one told them to.
+Many Alberta families discover after finalization that they may have been eligible for the federal credit but never claimed it because no one told them to.

 2. SFP covers more than cash payments.
 Families who don't qualify for basic maintenance under the $180,000 threshold sometimes assume they receive no SFP benefit at all.
-The non-income-tested supports — therapy, respite, medical — are often more valuable to families with children who have complex needs than the cash maintenance payments would be.
+The non-income-tested supports — therapy, respite, and other child-needs supports — may be valuable to families with children who have complex needs.

 Putting the Numbers Together: A Financial Comparison Across Pathways